roots/bud/README.md

 ## Extensions

-Bud, by itself, provides an intentionally sparse, minimal baseline configuration.
-In fact, much of the "core" of Bud is actually defined through extensions.
-That is to say -- this is a fundamental design tenant of Bud as software.
+Bud, by itself, provides an intentionally sparse, baseline configuration.
+In fact, much of the core of Bud is actually made up of extensions.
+That is to say -- extensibility is a fundamental design tenant of Bud as software.

 The point being that users will likely want to install at least one or two extensions.
-But this is not required.
+But, this is not required.

 ### Usage